projecttacoma/deqm-test-server/README.md

 Once MongoDB is running on your machine, run the `npm start` command to start up the FHIR server at `localhost:3000`.
 The server can also be run in "watch" mode with `npm run start:watch` and in "debug" mode by running `NODE_ENV=development npm start`.

+DEQM test server offers optional FHIR resource validation using the Inferno FHIR Validator.
+The FHIR Validator acts as middleware on all `PUT` and `POST` requests that attempt to write data to the server.
+To set this up locally, pull and run the Inferno FHIR Validator docker image using `docker run -p 4567:4567 infernocommunity/fhir-validator-service`.
+Then start up the test server using `VALIDATE=true VALIDATOR_HOST=localhost VALIDATOR_PORT=4567 npm run start`.
+These environment variables can be changed in the .env file as well to prevent lengthy start-up commands.

 For ease of testing, it is recommended to download [Insomnia API Client and Design Tool](https://insomnia.rest) for sending HTTP requests to the server and [Robo 3T](https://robomongo.org) as a GUI for viewing the Mongo database.

 When sending requests, ensure that the `"Content-type": "application/json+fhir"` header is set.
 For sending POST/PUT requests, ensure that the `"X-Provenance"` is populated with a valid JSON object with the `resourceType` key set to `"Provenance"`.